-If you have been sanctioned you will not receive part or all of your Universal Credit award for a certain amount of time.
-During this time you can apply for a hardship payment to pay for basic needs such as rent, heating, food and transport.
+If you have been sanctioned you will not receive Universal Credit for a certain amount of time.
+During this time you can apply for a hardship payment to pay for basic needs such as food, transport, heating and accommodation.
 You must be 18 years old or over to claim a hardship payment unless you are a care leaver.
 This is usually only a loan that you will need to pay it back when your sanction ends.

 If you think that you have been sanctioned unfairly, you can request that the decision is looked at again.
 This is called a 'mandatory reconsideration'.
-If you still disagree with the decision after the mandatory reconsideration, you can appeal it at a tribunal.
+If you still disagree you can appeal the decision at a tribunal.

-The decision letter or journal update you receive about your sanction will tell you how you can do this.
+The decision letter you receive will tell you how you can do this.
 You can also contact your housing officer or an independent advisor for help with challenging a sanction.